 - ALA and PBG are harmful to nerve cells and have been associated with the symptoms and attacks of AHP

-- Sudden attacks are associated with widespread dysfunction within the nervous system and a wide array of symptoms which can mimic those of other diseases, making a diagnosis difficult
+- Attacks are associated with widespread dysfunction within the nervous system and a wide array of symptoms that can mimic those of other diseases, making a diagnosis difficult

 AHP can affect anyone

 - AHP affects people of all races and ethnicities

 - AHP can affect people of all genders and ages, but most cases are in women between the ages of 15 and 45

 - Approximately 80% of people with AHP are women, while around 20% are men

 - Not everyone who has a genetic mutation for AHP will develop symptoms

 Everyone experiences AHP